Q: Am I required to be fully vaccinated against Covid-19 to serve with Nehemiah Teams?

 Nehemiah Teams, Inc.

 Mentone, AL 35984

 Student can email us to get an update on what funds have been given in your behalf.
 As donated funds are needed, students can request a check to be sent to them.

-Any funds received after May 10 will be held for the student until they arrive at orientation.
+For summer students, any funds received after May 10 will be held for the student until they arrive at orientation.
 We don't want to take the chance that the check doesn't arrive before you leave for your trip.
 Those funds will be made available in cash upon arrival at orientation.

 Q: What do I need to bring?